newlinedeveloper/meetup/README.md

 - 💬 Ask me about Any Solution Architecture Related.
 - 😄 Pronouns: you can call me as vijay.
 - 🙏 I’m looking for more hands in this cloudnloud Cancer NGO initiatives.
-- 🙏 Fun fact: Join with me on this Children Cancer NGO initiatives.
+- 🙏 Join with me on this Children Cancer NGO initiatives.
 - 📫 How to reach me: vijay@cloudnloud.com.